 Stone, Rock, Boulder Hardscape Installations

-Every landscape benefits from some natural, custom stone, rock, boulder or hardscape Installations to compliment the plants and trees.
+Every landscape benefits from some natural, custom stone, rock, boulder or hardscape Installations to complement the plants and trees.
 We specialize in many types of hardscape.
-Most of the stone we prefer to use comes in from other states- Alabama, Kentucky, Tennessee, and Georgia.
+Most of the stone we prefer to use comes in from other states, including Alabama, Kentucky, Tennessee, and Georgia.
 This stone greatly differentiates itself from more common square ‘blocks’ found at local home improvement stores and mom-and-pop nurseries.

 Some of the hardscape features shown above include:

 -We also install erosion control systems involving rip rap, stone, concrete matting, sod, and littoral plants.

 -Underground sewage/septic piping

 We can create just about any small to medium hardscape feature by using heavy pieces, setting the base piece in-ground, and supporting the structure well.
 Walkways, pathways, seating areas, statue bases, fountain bases, water gardens, ponds, and much more can be created without concrete, grout, or any adhesives, which saves our customers money.
 If concrete is necessary, our expert mason is brought in to work closely with our Landscape Supervisor in order to seamlessly integrate it into the rest of the landscape.

 Stone, Rock, Boulder Hardscape Installations designed and installed by Seabreeze Landscape Services – specializing in design & installation in Lee, Collier, Charlotte, Palm Beach, Broward, and Miami-Dade counties, FL.

 We sell out of our Ft.
 Myers nursery to landscapers, contractors, nurserymen, and others who are in the business.
 Call our Field Supervisor at (239) 895-3115 to arrange an appointment.